gapsf/rfcs/text/0000-fs-layout-survey.md

 - users data;
 - temporary files;
 - run-time files.

-Files of one category should be located in the corresponding directory only.
-As option, it would be nice to be able to install multiple versions of RedoxOS and applications.
-There should not be a concept like "hidden file".
-Temporary files should be stored per user.
+## OS files
+Minimal set of files to manage OS from CLI, like: kernel, drivers, shell; disk, networking, keyboard utilities and so on.
+## OS configuration files
+Should be  files to configure kernel parameters or parameters related to resources, managed by kernel only: disks, networking, memory,processes and hardware.
+## User configuration and data files
-User's home directory should be clean from any "system or application" files and should not force any hierarchy inside.
+User's home directory should be always clean from any user's, system's and application's configuration files or files like DE's 'Desktop' directory and should not force any hierarchy inside.
+There should not be a concept like "hidden file" to hide those files existence from user.
+Also "hidden file" concept is alogical and counterintuitive.

+*All* user configuration should be stored:
+- in the dedicated directory outside the user's home directory;
+- in the directory in user home directory.

 So hierarchy could be like:
 ```